projectsveltos/sveltos/docs/register/workload_identity.md

     **Troubleshooting**

-    *`x509: certificate signed by unknown authority` in sc-manager/addon-controller logs*: the token exchange with Dex's own token endpoint is failing TLS verification.
+    *`x509: certificate signed by unknown authority` in sc-manager/addon-controller logs*:
+    The token exchange with Dex's own token endpoint is failing TLS verification.
 This is a different trust boundary from Step 2: set `oidc.caSecretRef` in the `SveltosCluster` to a Secret containing Dex's own CA (see [Programmatic Registration](#programmatic-registration)).